 In 2016, the New York State (NYS) Behavioral Risk Factor Surveillance System (BFRSS) added an ACEs module on abuse (emotional, physical, and sexual) and household dysfunction (living with parental separation/divorce, household domestic violence, or household members' substance abuse, incarceration, or mental illness) for the first time.
 The Bureau of Occupational Health and Injury Prevention (BOHIP) analysis found that 59.3% of NYS residents had at least one ACE and 22.0% had three or more.
 Disproportionately affected populations including gender and sexual minorities, Hispanics, and those who did not graduate high school reported higher ACEs scores.
 Health conditions related to high ACEs scores included self-reported poor mental health, depression, arthritis, obesity, disabilities limiting daily function, kidney disease, and asthma.
-Based on these results, BOHIP co-led a cross-sectional team that developed and disseminated a report "Understanding and Responding to Adverse Childhood Experiences in New York State" to inform local PHA.
-The NYS BRFSS 2021 survey also included the ACEs module and an enhanced sample to allow county-level analyses.
-The 2021 survey contains questions related to COVID-19 and mental health and suicide ideation questions.
-The fellow will work with Bureau of Occupational Health and Injury Prevention (BOHIP) staff to analyze and disseminate finding around ACEs using the 2021 NYS BRFSS survey.
+Based on these results, BOHIP co-led a cross-sectional team that developed and disseminated a report Understanding and Responding to Adverse Childhood Experiences in New York State to inform local PHA.
+The 2021 and future NYS BRFSS surveys also included the ACEs module and an enhanced sample to allow county-level analyses.
+These newer surveys contain questions related to mental health and suicide ideation questions.
+The fellow will work with Bureau of Occupational Health and Injury Prevention (BOHIP) staff to analyze and disseminate finding around ACEs using the newer NYS BRFSS survey.